anagha-chaudhari/AccidentIQ/README.md

 Download the STATS19 accident data from the UK Department for Transport: https://www.data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data

 Place the cleaned CSV at `data/stats19_clean.csv`.
-The notebooks in `/notebooks` walk through the cleaning and feature engineering steps.
+The notebooks in `/notebooks` walk through the cleaning and feature engineering steps I performed.
+You may also view the data folder.

 **3. Train the model**